 Warned up with a puffer for a couple laps and then didn’t race

 For 20 plus years never had a bad season.
 Fitness came and went, into it at more times than others, but the past year has been like a series of mechanicals with my body.
 A nagging injury, illness, and then unusual fall asthma.
 I blame the wind storm on Saturday for throwing all kind of contaminates into the air, whatever it was, I was lit up like an allergy Christmas tree.
 On Sunday, after a few warmup laps, I wheezed and coughed.
 Then made the call to not start.
-To get back into race shape, building towards next season, I’m perfectly good with sucking at the back of the elite field, riding steady, solid, and finishing.
+To get back into race shape, building towards next season, I’m perfectly good with sucking at the back of the masters elite field, riding steady, solid, and finishing.
 Not good with wheezing out of a race or falling apart, unable to breathe.
 It sets me back for at least a week.
 I imagine if doctors ran a scope into my lungs, it’d look red, raw, and inflamed in there, after doing so much damage.

 Exercise-induced, allergy-triggered asthma is so little talked about, I didn’t even know others that race with me had it until recently.
 Because asthma doesn’t manifest any outward symptoms excerpt during an acute attack, it isn’t generally recognized by the community and the promoter of the Sunday’s race mocked me for not starting.
 For years, before I knew what I was, I just thought I wasn’t fit.
 Asthma took such a toll on Rominger, he stopped racing, and Katie Compton was nearly medevaced out of a race in Cincinnati for it last week.
 Locally, the Northwest Allergy Center has doctors dedicated to studying the causes and it’s thought Co2 particulates embedded in our lungs from years of urban life are a factor.